The PAU Survey: Measurements of the 4000 {\AA} spectral break with narrow-band photometry: D4000 and galaxy properties

-In all cases, the PAUS direct D4000 measurement achieves the lowest percentage of correct classification due to its scatter, with at most only 81\% of objects correctly classified (for the bright sample using the D4000$_{\rm w}$).
-This is also the instance where its effectiveness at classifying becomes closest to VIPERS D4000 (85\%).
-Using the full sample significantly degrades the percentage of correct classification of the PAUS direct cut, given that there is a significant fraction of objects with $\rm SNR < 3$.
+The PAUS direct D4000 measurement achieves the lowest percentage of correct classification due to the photometric noise, with at most 81\% of objects correctly classified (for the bright sample using the D4000$_{\rm w}$).
+This is also the instance where its effectiveness at classifying becomes closest to the VIPERS D4000 spectroscopic measurement (85\%).
+Using the full sample degrades the percentage of correct classification of the PAUS direct cut, given that there is a significant fraction of objects with $\rm SNR < 3$.
 This also translates in a flattening of the curve in \cref{fig:D4000_threshold}; in fact, for the D4000$_{\rm n}$ this curve is almost horizontal after the optimal D4000$_{\rm cut}$ value, which shows that varying D4000$_{\rm cut}$ barely has any effect on the reliability of the classification, and thus the correlation between galaxy type and D4000 value is weak.